AlaDyn172/opskins-expresstrade-tutorial/README.md

 });
 ```

-## 13. Now let's work with the OPSkins API: https://github.com/OPSkins/trade-opskins-api/tree/master/IUser
+## 13. Time to work with endpoints from https://github.com/OPSkins/trade-opskins-api

-We will work based on the OPSkins API but with the help of this: https://github.com/TheTimmaeh/node-expresstrade

-Now we are going to add the GitHub code to our project ...
-We went to: **server.js** and added a new variable to the main variables.
-It would look like this:
+To work with OPSkins endpoints we will use this module, so it will be easy to use https://github.com/TheTimmaeh/node-expresstrade

+The `server.js` will look like this:

 ```javascript
 var app = require('https').createServer();